SofaComplianceRobotics/docs-support/docs/Users/EmioLabs/find-labs.md

 :::verified
 ___Author___: Compliance Robotics \
-___Recommended audience___: Master's students in robotics, mechanical engineering, or related fields with experience in Python programming. \
+___Recommended audience___: Master's or PhD students in robotics, mechanical engineering, or related fields with experience in Python programming. \
 :rocket: *This lab features content that does not require the robot.
 Distributed with the Emio Labs application.*
 :::